ArtezGDA/scrapingTool_video/Code/README.md

 ## Use_Processing.pdf
 Open the PDF file Use_processing.pdf to see screenshots for every step you have to take to use the code.

+## Processingfile.
+Open the processing file "processingfile." to use the code.